Vincent Lingiari: Death and legacy

 One of Australia's largest electorates is named after Lingiari.
 The Division of Lingiari encompasses nearly all of the Northern Territory as well as Christmas Island and the Cocos Islands.
 It includes Daguragu and traditional Gurindji lands.

 The story of Lingiari is celebrated in the song "From Little Things Big Things Grow" written by Paul Kelly and Indigenous musician Kev Carmody and recorded by Kelly in 1991.
 It was later added to the Sounds of Australia archive.

 The Vincent Lingiari Memorial Lectures have been held at the Casuarina campus amphitheatre of Charles Darwin University since 1996, featuring speakers as diverse as Gough Whitlam, Marcia Langton, Malcolm Fraser, Pat Dodson and Bruce Pascoe.

+The Lingiari Foundation was established in 2001, "to promote reconciliation and to develop Aboriginal leadership", chaired by Pat Dodson until it dissolved in 2016.
+The foundation donated a portrait of Dodson painted by Melbourne-based artist Zhou Xiaoping, to the National Portrait Gallery in Canberra.

 The story of his part in the strike is also told in Irish folk musician Damien Dempsey's song "Wave Hill Walk Off", on his 2016 album No Force on Earth.

-The Vincent Lingiari Cup is an Aussie rules football competition that takes place at the annual Freedom Day Festival each year in Kalkaringi.
+The Vincent Lingiari Cup, is an Aussie rules football competition that takes place at the annual Freedom Day Festival each year in Kalkaringi.